onera/cwipi/training/Python/01_Introduction/introduction.md

 When computing the geometric mapping for spatial interpolation, **CWIPI** establishes the point-to-point communication graph between the processes of the two coupled codes.
 Interpolated fields are therefore exchanged via direct MPI messages, thus limiting the communication overhead, which is essential for achieving good scalability.
+The figure below illustrates the point-to-point communication graph corresponding to our little example.
+The mesh partition of `code1`'s rank 0 overlap the mesh partitions of both ranks of `code2`.
+However, the mesh partition of `code1`'s rank 1 only overlap the mesh partition of `code2`'s rank 1.

 <img src="pap.svg" width="400">